 The greatest asset of the Wake Forest GI Fellowship Program is our people.
 We have intentionally recruited fellows and faculty for their collegial character, their passion for teaching and learning, and their commitment to excellence in patient care and research.
 Our faculty brings expertise across the spectrum of gastroenterology and hepatology.
 Our fellows bring sharp minds, caring hearts, and an energetic commitment to each other, our patients, and the educational enterprise.

 All of this takes place in the wonderful city of Winston-Salem, North Carolina.
 It is a beautiful, vibrant community with diverse industries that attract young people pursuing a variety of professional careers.
-This so-called “City of Arts and Innovation” is replete with cultural activities, festivals, and events.
+Known as the “City of Arts and Innovation,” it is replete with cultural activities, festivals, and events.
 The natural beauty of our city and surrounding areas, an ideal climate, and the proximity of the mountains and beaches provide many opportunities for leisure-time activities.
 It is a hidden gem within our state and will not disappoint.

-These are exciting times in our subspecialty, and we want to recruit enthusiastic young men and women to share our passion.
+These are exciting times in our subspecialty, and we want to recruit enthusiastic women and men to share our passion.
 We love what we do, and we love teaching it to our fellows.
-Please take a serious look at us and consider applying to our fellowship program.
-We are confident that it will take only one visit with us to convince you that Wake Forest is an ideal place for you to pursue training in gastroenterology and hepatology.
+We see ourselves as a diverse family supporting each other through this journey and welcome all who share our values.
+I am confident that if you spend time with us, you will agree that Wake Forest is the ideal place for you to pursue training in gastroenterology and hepatology.